 Now Apostle Paul gives instruction to those with unbelieving spouse.
 What did Paul say to those who had unbelieving spouses (12-16)?
 This is more complicated.
 It is assumed that those mentioned here had married before becoming Christians, for the Bible strongly warns that believers must not marry unbelievers (2Co 6:14).
 In that situation, if the unbeliever is willing to live with them, the believer must not divorce (12).
-There are difficulties involved in a mixed marriage, but they must do their best to work it out.
+There are difficulties involved in a spiritually mixed marriage, but they must do their best to work it out.
 God regards their union as sanctified through the faith of the believer.
 Their children will share in God’s blessing.
-Among us, some are serving God with all their hearts, even though their spouses do not share their faith.
+Some are serving God with all their hearts, even though their spouses do not share their faith.
 We only thank God for their faithful struggle which no one else can understand.

 Look at verse 15, “But if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace.”
 But if the unbeliever leaves, let him do so.
 A believing man or woman is not bound in such circumstances; God has called us to live in peace.
 Sometimes, unbelieving spouses can become the devil’s instrument to destroy the faith of the believer.
 Their constant harassment is a fierce spiritual battle.
 Though it is painful to bear, the believer is not to seek a divorce in this case.
 However, if the unbeliever decides to leave, the believer should let them go.
 God wants his children to live in peace.
 We must acknowledge that believers have no control over the rebirth of others, even of spouses.
 Spiritual rebirth is God’s sovereign miracle.

-Live in Undivided Devotion to the Lord (17-24, 29-40)
+Live in Undivided Devotion to the Lord (vs. 17-24, 29-40)

 Apostle Paul takes a small break in his discussion about marriage and singleness.
 And now he makes a subtle but beautiful connection.
 Let’s look at verse 17a, “Nevertheless, each person should live as a believer in whatever situation the Lord has assigned to them, just as God has called them…” Paul desires that Christians not exhaust themselves trying to change their marital status.
 Christ is Lord over us and our place in life is given by him.
 We must accept God’s sovereignty and do our best to serve God as we are.
 Some single people think they will be happy and serve God better if they marry.
 While dreaming about their future marriage, they do not serve God.
 A married person may think that if they were single, they could serve God better.
 With these excuses nothing gets done for God.
 We just become idle dreamers.
 Paul teaches us to accept our God-given place in life and serve God now, as we are.